CodingPig-dev/TagZone/README.md

-# TagZone
+# 🎯 TagZone

-A simple Lasertag game project that includes background music.
+A simple Lasertag game project that includes background music and uses **Three.js** for 3D rendering.

+## 🧱 Technologies

+- [Three.js](https://threejs.org/) – JavaScript 3D library used to render the game environment

 ## 🎵 Music